 Never event claims may be possible when you have suffered unnecessary harm due to an act of medical negligence which is identified as a ‘never event’.
 If you go to a medical professional for treatment, then they owe you a duty of care.
 This means that the medical professionals looking after you should provide you with a standard level of care.

 However, negligent mistakes are, unfortunately, sometimes made and this can prove harmful to you.
 There may be an expected level of suffering or harm involved in your treatment plan.
 However, if the treatment causes you undue further suffering or an unnecessary new illness or injury because of substandard care, the healthcare professional could be seen as negligent.

 Some medical negligence instances are known as never events.
 These are serious and entirely avoidable and preventable instances of negligence.
 Never events can cause severe harm to patients and some cases can even, tragically, lead to death.

-In this guide, we’ll explain how never event claims work and how you may be able to start your own.
+In this post, we’ll explain how never event claims work and how you may be able to start your own.

 Select a Section